bUnit-dev/bUnit/docs/site/docs/getting-started/create-test-project.md

 # Creating a new bUnit Test Project

-To write tests, you need a place to put them - a test project. bUnit is not a unit test runner, so a general-purpose test framework, like xUnit, NUnit, or MSTest, is needed, in addition to bUnit, to write and run tests.
+To write tests, you need a place to put them - a test project. bUnit is not a unit test runner, so a general-purpose test framework, like xUnit, NUnit, or MSTest, is needed in addition to bUnit, to write and run tests.

-To use bUnit with xUnit, the easiest approached is using the bUnit project template described in the [Create a test project with bUnit template](#create-a-test-project-with-bunit-template) section further down the page.
-To create a test project manually in a general-purpose testing frameworks agnostic way, read the following section.
+To use bUnit with xUnit, the easiest approached is to use the bUnit project template described in the [Create a test project with bUnit template](#create-a-test-project-with-bunit-template) section further down the page.
+To create a test project manually, in a general-purpose testing frameworks agnostic way, read the following section.

 ## Create a Test Project Manually

-This section will take you through the steps listed below to manually create a project for testing Blazor components, that uses either of three general purpose test frameworks.
-Read the rest of the section to get the all the details.
-Skip any steps you have already previously completed, e.g. if you already have a test project.
+This section will take you through the steps required to create a project for testing Blazor components using bUnit.
+Any of the three general purpose test frameworks shown in step 1 below can be used.

 1. Create a new xUnit/NUnit/MSTest testing project
 2. Add bUnit to the test project